snakeying/flux-api-worker/README.md

 | `FLUX_NUM_STEPS` | Number of steps for Flux model 🚶 | Integer | `"4"` | 4 |
 | `IMAGE_EXPIRATION` | Image expiration time in KV (seconds) ⏳ | Integer | `"1800"` | 1800 |

-Please ensure these variables are correctly configured in your Cloudflare Worker's environment variables settings.
-For variables with default values, you can keep the default setting if no change is needed. 🔧✅
+Ensure these variables are correctly configured in your Cloudflare Worker's environment variables settings.
+For variables with default values, you can keep the default if no change is needed. 🔧✅

 > Note: For security, set a complex string for `API_KEY`.
-This will be used to verify the legitimacy of API calls. 🔒🛡️
+This will be used to validate the legitimacy of API calls. 🔒🛡️

-### Creating KV Namespace 🗄️📦
+### Create KV Namespace 🗄️📦

 1. In the Cloudflare Dashboard, go to the "Workers" page. 🖥️
 2. Click on the "KV" tab. 📑
 3. Create a new namespace named "FLUX_CF_KV". 🆕
 4. In the Worker's settings, bind this KV namespace to the `FLUX_CF_KV` variable. 🔗

-## API Endpoints and Features 🌐🛠️
+## API Endpoints and Functionality 🌐🛠️

 ### 1. Welcome Page 👋

-Accessing the Worker's root path (`https://<your_worker_name>.<your_subdomain>.workers.dev/`) will display a welcome page, confirming that the API service is running. ✅🏠
+Accessing the Worker's root path (`https://<your_worker_name>.<your_subdomain>.workers.dev/`) will display a welcome page confirming the API service is running. ✅🏠

-### 2. Chat Completion Endpoint 💬
+### 2. Chat Completions Endpoint 💬

 Main image generation endpoint:
 ```